msymeonides/Migrate3D/README.md

 ### Mean Squared Displacement (MSD):

-The mean squared displacement over a certain number of time lags, or tau (τ) values.
+The mean squared displacement over a certain number of time intervals, or tau (τ) values.
 Used to show that over t time points an object can be expected to move a certain amount.
 The maximum number of τ values is a tunable variable.

 $$
 MSD(τ)=\ \lt(x(t + τ) - x(t))^2 \gt